blobos/MusicGenreClassifier/ReadMe.md

            macro avg       0.52      0.49      0.49       327
         weighted avg       0.56      0.52      0.52       327

+# How it works:
+The CRNN is trained on 30 second chunks.
+At a 44.1khz sample rate, each chunk has 1291 time-steps or frames
 # How to train:
 Audio Files should be enumerated per genre/subgenre and renamed to the following format:
 SubgenreTrackCounter_Subgenre_(FileName).extension